ahampriyanshu/ahampriyanshu.github.io/_posts/cp/2022-04-03-cp-part-1-introduction.md

 ## Steps to approach a problem

-* Ready lengthy and unusual paragrams to decode the problem statement.
+* Read lengthy and unusual paragraphs to decode the problem statement.
 * Observe the input format.
 * Observe the output format.
 * Analyze the given contraints
     - Time Limit : 0.5s - 4s
     - Memomry Limit : 256MB - 1GB
-* Find hidden logic/pattern in the sample input and output.
 * Code
+* Test the output locally
+* Submit

+Sometimes instead of reading the problem statement, we can find hidden logic/patterns in the sample input and output.
+{: .notice--info}

 ## Analyzing given constraints